Massive snowstorm closes schools, grounds flights in U.S. heartland

 Among the hardest-hit cities was Minneapolis, where some 20 inches (50 cm) of snow and 45-mph (72-kph) winds were expected to create whiteouts.
 If the forecast holds, it would rank as one of the heaviest snowstorms of all time for the Midwestern city.

-The storm wreaked havoc on morning air travel as hundreds of flights were delayed or canceled across the nation.
-More than 700 flights in and out of Minneapolis, Denver and Chicago were delayed or canceled over the past day, according to Flightware.com.
+The storm wreaked havoc on morning air travel.
+Some 3,500 flights were delayed or canceled across the nation, including 470 flights into and out of Minneapolis, according to Flightware.com.

 It also produced a band of freezing rain stretching from central Iowa through Chicago and into southern Michigan, coating roads, trees and power lines with up to a 1/4 inch (0.6 cm) of ice, the weather service's Pereira said.